and Young Adult Literature:

 A secondary lesson plan for John Grisham's Bleachers.
 See also A Time to Kill Teacher's Notes.

 A Raisin in the Sun A "novel guide" complete with suggested teaching activities for this book by Lorraine Hansberry.
 See also Quest for the American Dream in A Raisin in the Sun.

 The Endless Steppe

 A 6th-grade technology-based lesson plan in which students create a multimedia project related to this book by Esther Hautzig.

 A high school lesson plan for Nathaniel Hawthorne's The Scarlet Letter.
 See also The Scarlet Letter for a secondary unit and Nathaniel Hawthorne and Literary Humor for another lesson plan.

-A lesson plan for grades 9-12 from Discovery Education.
-Click here for information on Heller.
-See also Internet Resources: Joseph Heller Catch-22.
+A lesson plan for grades 9-12 from Discovery Education. on Joseph Heller's classic novel.

 Style: Translating Stylistic Choices from Hawthorne to Hemingway and Back Again